abpframework/abp/docs/en/Getting-Started-Running-Solution.md

 `.DbMigrator` application automatically **creates the Initial migration** on first run.

-**If you are using Visual Studio, you can skip the the *Running the DbMigrator* section.** However, other IDEs (e.g. Rider) may have problems for the first run since it adds the initial migration and compiles the project.
+**If you are using Visual Studio, you can skip to the *Running the DbMigrator* section.** However, other IDEs (e.g. Rider) may have problems for the first run since it adds the initial migration and compiles the project.
 In this case, open a command line terminal in the folder of the `.DbMigrator` project and run the following command:

 ````bash
 dotnet run